-Anyone who spends a lot of time abroad — for work, study, business, or other reasons — should consider opening a foreign bank account online.
-Just give it a thought and you will realize that the holders of accounts set up with banks abroad enjoy many more benefits than just savings on fees and international transfers.
+Anyone who does a lot of international business — for work, study, business, or other reasons — should consider opening a foreign or offshore bank account online.
+You don’t have to be a rocket scientist to see that holders of accounts set up with offshore banks abroad enjoy many more benefits than just savings on fees and better rates of return.

-The main reason why you may need to have a bank account overseas or just across the border is to protect your assets from a variety of risks in your home country.
-This is an opportunity to shield yourself from the threats of devaluation of local currency, illegal expropriation of funds by local authorities, currency control, and other perils associated with keeping all funds in one financial institution.
+The main reason why you may need to have a bank account offshore or just across the border is to protect your assets from a variety of risks in your home country.
+This is an opportunity to shield yourself from the risk of currency devaluation, illegal expropriation or seizure of funds by governmental authorities or courts, introduction or expansion of currency controls, and other perils associated with keeping all funds in one financial institution or jurisdiction.

-Moreover, banking internationally allows you more freedom and opens new horizons, especially in terms of investing in promising projects or property.
-Foreign bank accounts of legal entities enhance their attraction in the eyes of international partners and customers, enable faster payment settlement and transfers (in the appropriate currencies), and considerably reduce the dues and fees charged for transactions.
+Moreover, banking internationally allows you greater financial freedom and opens new horizons – especially in terms of investing in promising projects or property.
+Offshore bank accounts of legal entities enhance credibility in the eyes of international partners and customers, enable faster payment settlement and transfers (in the appropriate currencies), and can considerably reduce the dues and fees charged for transactions.

-The following types of accounts are most often applied for by non-residents:
+The following types of offshore bank accounts are most often opened by non-residents:

-- settlement accounts that are convenient for frequent transactions (accrual and withdrawal of money).
-Please note that some banks set a minimum amount that needs to remain in a bank account regardless of the value of transactions.
-Such accounts are essential in trade and services rendered to foreign partners.
+- Current or checking accounts.
+Also known in the trade as Demand Deposit Accounts, they are convenient for frequent transactions (deposit and withdrawal of money, SWIFT transfers, cheques etc).
+Please note that some banks set a minimum balance that needs to remain in a bank account regardless of the value of transactions.
+Such accounts are essential in international trade and business with foreign partners.

 There is no doubt that foreign bank accounts offer many advantages and may even be a bare necessity in some cases.
-But is it possible to open an account abroad at a distance without leaving your country of residence or stay?
+But is it possible to open an account abroad at a distance without leaving your country of residence?

 of personal bank accounts abroad for